 In connection with our acquisition of New Aera, we have contingent obligations to pay up to \$31.4 million in earnout payments in cash if certain future financial results are met.
+As a result of the earnout requirements not expected to be met as of December 31, 2022, we do not expect to make the earnout payments.
 See the section titled "Fair Value of Earnout Liability" in the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K for further discussion.